 The Compensation Committee also considers the tax impact of the compensation provided to the Named Executive Officers.
-Under U.S. tax law, publiclyheld companies may be precluded from deducting certain compensation paid to an executive officer in excess of \$1.0 million in a year.
+Under U.S. tax law, publicly-held companies may be precluded from deducting certain compensation paid to a company's chief executive officer and three other most highly compensated executive officers (other than the chief financial officer) in excess of \$1.0 million in a year.
 The regulations exclude from this limit certain performance-based compensation, including stock options, provided certain requirements are satisfied.
 The Company's intent generally is to design and administer executive compensation programs in a manner that will preserve the deductibility of compensation paid to the Company's executive officers.
-However, the Company reserves the right to design programs that recognize a full range of performance criteria important to the Company's success, even where the compensation paid under such programs may not be deductible.
-The Compensation Committee believes that no part of the Company's tax deduction for compensation paid to the Named Executive Officers for fiscal year 2013 will be disallowed under Section 162(m).
-There can be no assurance, however, that any compensation intended to qualify for deductibility under Section 162(m) awarded or paid by the Company will be fully deductible.
+However, the Company reserves the right to make compensation decisions that do not meet the standards of Section 162(m) of the Code when deemed necessary to enable the Company to continue to attract, retain, and motivate highly-qualified executives officers.